minershive/hiveon-kb/guides/start_custom_miner.md

 _Custom miner repository_

 To install a custom archive manually on the rig you can download it and unpack it to `/hive/custom` folder.
-Do note that even though you did copy it locally you will still need the URL for the Flight Sheet to work.
+Note that even though you did copy it locally you will still need the URL for the Flight Sheet to work.

-## Setting Up The Flight Sheet
+### Setting Up The Flight Sheet
 We covered the process of creating a Flight Sheets and Wallets, which you will also require, in one of our [previous articles](guides/start_dashboard_setup.md), so we won’t go into the details, assuming you already know how to do it.

 Got to the **Flight Sheets** tab in your farm’s Dashboard.
 In the **Add New Flight Sheet** section, start filling in the following fields: